-- Combining a tank and a tactical bomber increases the tactical bomber's attack number from 3 to 4 (see "Tactical Bombers," page 30). - Each mechanized infantry unit combined with a tank can blitz along with it (see "Mechanized Infantry," above).
+- Combining a tank and a tactical bomber increases the tactical bomber's attack number from 3 to 4 (see "Tactical Bombers," page 29). - Each mechanized infantry unit combined with a tank can blitz along with it (see "Mechanized Infantry," page 26).